 PCA helps you visualize the advertising funnel and connect it with the ad network to create message matched landing pages:

 If you’re already advertising on Facebook, knowing these benchmarks will give you an idea of where your campaigns should stand.
 Using these as a reference is great because there’s always room to improve your metrics, especially if you don’t at least meet your industry’s average.

-Optimizing both your pre-click experience with relevant ads, keywords, creative, and offers — and your post-click experience with personalized pages — will help you improve all of your campaign metrics.
+Optimizing both your pre-click experience with relevant ads, keywords, creative, and offers -- and your post-click landing page with personalized pages -- will help you improve all of your campaign metrics.